AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

  }

-Answer
-Correct: This code uses the “arrow notation” for defining an anonymous function.
+EXPLANATION: This code uses the “arrow notation” for defining an anonymous function.
 Although it takes no parameters, we still need the empty parameter list within the parentheses before using the arrow symbol.

 Problem 2